 Article 3(9) of the EU AI Act defines this as the trigger point for provider obligations — conformity assessment, CE marking, and technical documentation must all be complete before this moment.
 It applies regardless of whether the system is sold commercially, offered for free, or made available through a SaaS model.

-Use the Compliance Checker to assess your market entry obligations.
+Use the Readiness Checker to assess your market entry obligations.

 Putting into service means supplying an AI system for first use directly to the deployer or for own use, in accordance with its intended purpose.

-Use the Compliance Checker to assess your obligations.
+Use the Readiness Checker to assess your obligations.

 A substantial modification is any change to an AI system after placing on the market or putting into service that was not foreseen in the initial conformity assessment and that affects compliance or changes the intended purpose.